dokc/Get-Started/README.md

 ### Cloud Native Storage

-- Rook: Rook is an open source cloud-native storage orchestrator, providing the platform, framework, and support for Ceph storage to natively integrate with cloud-native environments.
+- [Rook](https://rook.io/): Rook is an open source cloud-native storage orchestrator, providing the platform, framework, and support for Ceph storage to natively integrate with cloud-native environments.
-- CubeFS: CubeFS is a new generation cloud-native open source storage system that supports access protocols such as S3, HDFS, and POSIX.
+- [CubeFS](https://cubefs.io/): CubeFS is a new generation cloud-native open source storage system that supports access protocols such as S3, HDFS, and POSIX.
-- Longhorn: Longhorn is a lightweight, reliable and easy-to-use distributed block storage system for Kubernetes.
+- [Longhorn](https://longhorn.io/): Longhorn is a lightweight, reliable and easy-to-use distributed block storage system for Kubernetes.

+### Scheduling
+- [Apache Airflow](https://airflow.apache.org/):Apache Airflow is an open-source tool for managing data workflows, including scheduling, monitoring, and creating them.

 ### Streaming
-- Kafka:  Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+- [Kafka](https://kafka.apache.org/):  Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
   - [Running Apache Spark on Kubernetes](https://medium.com/empathyco/running-apache-spark-on-kubernetes-2e64c73d0bb2)
-- Spark: Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
+- [Spark](https://spark.apache.org/): Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
   - [Run Apache Spark jobs on Amazon EKS using the OSS Spark Operator](https://awslabs.github.io/data-on-eks/docs/blueprints/data-analytics/spark-operator-yunikorn)
 - Flink: Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
 Flink has been designed to run in all common cluster environments, perform computations at in-memory speed and at any scale.
 - [Strimzi](https://strimzi.io/): Strimzi provides a way to run an Apache Kafka cluster on Kubernetes in various deployment configurations.